< Back to Previous

 In bailing from El Coppo, here was my reasoning:

-We were not secure or happy there, with an entire week on tap.
+We were not secure or happy there with an entire week on tap.
 Yes, we had committed almost $1200 but, if we were going to be miserable, it wasn’t worth holding out just because of the money.
 Furthermore, if we cut loose right away and cleanly, we stood the best and most honorable chance of a refund, as it would be clear that we weren’t trying to get away with freeloading but really didn’t want to be there.

 Conversely, if we called the office and complained about particulars, what we faced was an attempt to fix and improve things, and it invariably would lead to a discussion of the inadequacies with Sergio, and then we would be up on the hill with him alone, having ratted on him to his employers.

-Things could never really be improved because fundamental problems were built into the situation: Sergio himself and his wife, inadequate accommodations, and (worst of all) isolation such that we would have to invest a large portion of each day coming and going—and would have to be punctilious not to arrive back after dark and risk getting lost.
-We had planned to use the villa as a base to visit Tuscany, but that was obviously unrealistic, the kind of plan one might make at a distance with a bad map but which did not fit the actual scale.
+Things could never really be improved because fundamental problems were built into the situation: Sergio himself and his wife, inadequate and filthy accommodations, and (worst of all) isolation such that we would have to invest a large portion of each day coming and going—and would have to be punctilious not to arrive back after dark and risk getting lost.

 For instance, Lindy had planned to meet a friend from her recent college reunion, along with her husband and another couple at the central piazza in Siena, the next day for lunch—but we would have to be out the door by eight to make it on time, and then we would have to leave Siena by mid-afternoon to get back early enough to be assured of finding our villa before nightfall.

 Il Coppo was a place to stay at all day, not a base for exploring, and we would be rushing and driving all the time if we wanted to see San Gimignano or Cinque Terra or Florence or just about any place else.
 They were simply too far away, and the roads were too narrow, complex, and labyrinthine.
-With our targeted areas of Tuscany now two, three, and four hours away by car (or car to the train station and then rail), we would either be sitting on the hillside all day with Sergio and Lawrencia or trying to cram in the mere choreography of tourism.
+With our targeted areas of Tuscany now two, three, and four hours away by car (or car to the train station and then rail), we would either be sitting on the hillside all day with Sergio and Lawrencia or trying to cram in the local choreography of tourism.

 Lucca is really two cities, one inside the walls and one outside.
 The walls are massive, forty feet high and broad enough that we could see people strolling atop them, riding bikes, pushing baby carriages, jogging, sitting at tables playing chess or cards, all without a care, no sense of precipice up there at all.